MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Change Rhythm}

 Rhythm represents the speed of the music.
-In the following figures ,we show the capability of MEDIC to change Rhythm of a music piece.
-Here we edit the ground truth music piece with original prompt "a [slow] tempo ukelele tuning recording with static"and editing prompt "a [fast] tempo ukelele tuning recording with static".
-The change of Rhythm can be observed in the Mel-spectrum.The edited Mel-spectrum is much intensive.
+In Figure~\ref{fig:type5}, we show the capability of MelodyEdit to change the Rhythm of a music piece.
+Here we edit the ground truth music piece with the source prompt ``a [slow] tempo ukelele tuning recording with static" and the editing prompt ``a [fast] tempo ukelele tuning recording with static".
+The change of Rhythm can be observed in the Mel-spectrum.
+The edited Mel-spectrum is much more intensive.